-This is the first in a five-part series on hiring for low-skilled employees.
+This is the first in a five-part series on the pre-hire process in high-turnover industries.
 Our data comes primarily from helping post over 1,000,000 jobs in the building services, janitorial, and security industries.

 With most of the businesses we work with, the pre-hire phase almost universally goes something like this:

 When we look at the percentages of applicants who move between stages 3 and 6, we see some startling statistics that indicate major flaws in the process.
 Through the help of our partner clients, we have identified the ideal strategy to solve the problem.

 Our data shows that in a company hiring low-skilled employees, only 50% of candidates who accept an in-person interview during the phone screening stage ever actually show up to the in-person interview.

 First, saying “Yes” is the path of least resistance.
 If somebody says “No,” they’re going to feel like they’re going to be asked why not.
 So to avoid that difficult conversation entirely, they’ll just say “yes.”